Functions and powers of the entity

 Liability and protection from legal claims or proceedings

-One of the goals of the Crown Entities Act 2004 (CE Act) is to clarify the roles of board members and the responsible Minister.
-The Act does this by setting out the accountabilities of each party and in particular board members' duties and who those duties are owed to.
+One of the CEA’s goals is to clarify the roles of board members and the responsible Minister.
+The Act does this by setting out the accountabilities of each party and in particular board members’ duties and those to who duties are owed.

 Board members hold positions of trust.
 Collective and individual responsibility and accountability are fundamental to the integrity of the board.
 It is important that board members are clear about, and understand, their collective and individual duties that come with appointment to a Crown entity board.

-Board duties are often referred to as directors' 'fiduciary duties'.
-The board's collective duties and members' individual duties are set out in ss.
-49-57 of the CE Act.
+Board duties are often referred to as directors’ ‘fiduciary duties’.
+The board’s collective duties and members’ individual duties are set out in ss49-57 of the CEA.
 The two types of duties vary with regard to:

 - what the sanction is if the duty is breached.